Billing, refunds and financial aid 2019-20

 The business office issues bills prior to each upcoming semester.
 Payments in advance are appreciated.
 When submitting payment, be sure to identify the student for whom payment is made and indicate that the payment is for the student's tuition account.

 The business office sends each student a monthly statement of unpaid bills.
-In order for statements to be sent to parents or to another address, the waiver with signature must be completed (see FORM A).
+In order for statements to be sent to parents or to another address, the waiver with signature must be completed (see Payment Information Form).
 The Federal Privacy Act of 1974 prohibits the release of information on a student's account to anyone other than that student without written permission.
-This authorization form (FERPA) is available on our website .
+This authorization form (FERPA) is available on my.bluffton.edu.

 - Submit the FASFA every year to renew your financial aid.
 Bluffton's priority deadline for filing the FASFA is May 1 of each year.